bt7s7k7/WordScript/README.md

 <name> [argument [...]] ["X"]
 ````

-You can join statements using a capital I. This will put the output of the first statement as the first argument of the second statement.
+You can join statements using a capital I or a pipe.
+This will put the output of the first statement as the first argument of the second statement.

 ````
-<statement> "I" <statement>
+<statement> "I" | "|" <statement>
 ````
 If the statement being piped into begins with a dot, the statement name gets prefixed with the name of the type of the output of the first statement.
 ````
-int.mul 5 10 I .add 4
+int.mul 5 10 | .add 4
 "is equivalent to:"
-int.mul 5 10 I int.add 4
+int.mul 5 10 | int.add 4
 ````

 A word identifies a function defined in the program embedding the language.
 There are special words meaning other things.